PATRIC3/p3_docs/docroot/videos/proteome_comparison_service.md

 # Proteome Comparison Service Tutorial

 ## Overview
-This set of short videos provides a step-by-step demonstration of using the PATRIC Proteome Comparison Service to XXXXXXXX.
+This set of short videos provides a step-by-step demonstration of using the PATRIC Proteome Comparison Service to identify insertions and deletions in up to nine target genomes that are compared with one reference, which can be a researcher’s private genome in PATRIC, a genome that has been annotated outside PATRIC, any of the publicly available genomes in PATRIC, or a set of proteins that you have saved in PATRIC as a feature group..
 From these videos you will learn how to do the following:

-* XXXXX
+* Select parameters for the service
+* Use a genome, feature group, or FASTA file as the reference
+* Review and interpret the results

 ### See also
 * [Proteome Comparison Service](https://patricbrc.org/app/SeqComparison)